2002 Gibraltar sovereignty referendum: Aftermath

-Prior to the referendum the British Government repeatedly stated that it would not recognise the outcome.
+Prior to the referendum the British Government stated that it would not recognise the outcome.
 After the referendum the Government of Gibraltar demanded involvement in any further talks with Spain.

 Under an initiative originally started in 1999, the Government of Gibraltar, together with opposition parties, negotiated a new Constitution of Gibraltar.
 The major issue in negotiations was the desire by Gibraltar politicians for a preamble whereby the "British Government ought to commit itself to the question of self-determination in unequivocal terms", which the British government initially resisted."
 After Margaret Beckett succeeded Straw as Foreign Secretary in 2006, there was a shift in British policy on Gibraltar that effectively recognised the preamble to the 1969 constitution, agreed that any future discussions on sovereignty would need to involve Gibraltar, and would require an improved relationship between Spain and Gibraltar.
-This compromise lead to the Gibraltar Constitution Order 2006, which reduced the powers of the (British-appointed) Governor of Gibraltar and transferred them to local officials, and incorporated a bill of "fundamental rights and freedoms" into the constitution.
+This compromise led to the Gibraltar Constitution Order 2006, which reduced the powers of the (British-appointed) Governor of Gibraltar and transferred them to local officials, and incorporated a bill of "fundamental rights and freedoms" into the constitution.
 This reform had cross-party support in Gibraltar, and was submitted to a referendum.
 The resulting 2006 Gibraltarian constitutional referendum approved these reforms by 60-38%.
 Although this had cross-party support in Gibraltar, when submitted to a referendum on adoption a significant no vote emerged.
-Although reasons were diverse, there were two aspects to objections; firstly the commitment to retaining British sovereignty was seen to not be sufficiently secure, secondly the new constitution was deemed not advanced enough in allowing the exercise of the right to self-determination.
+Although reasons were diverse, there were two aspects to objections: firstly, the commitment to retaining British sovereignty was seen to not be sufficiently secure; and secondly, the new constitution was deemed not advanced enough in allowing the exercise of the right to self-determination.